 Specs and features

-- Output Voltage follows the amplitude of the input signal
+- Output Voltage follows fast and closely the amplitude of the input signal

 - Gate output +5V